OSVR/OSVR-Docs/featurelist.md

 - Supports both open-source and closed-source plugin

 # Portable
-- Cross-platform code that can compile on multiple operating systems: Windows, Linux, Android, OS X and others
+- Cross-platform code that can compile on multiple operating systems: Windows, Linux, Android, OS X and others.
+- Cross-library rendering that can display using Direct3D11, OpenGL, Unity, Unreal, WebGL, Blender Game Engine, and others.

 # Programming model
 OSVR supports both: